§ H-4 EAD

 USCIS officially allows the three forms to be filed concurrently at the Vermont Service Center or Texas Service Center based on the applicable direct-filing addresses.
 “Concurrent” in this context means mailed together in one package, so the I-129 receipt controls the handling.
 Filing them separately is legal but creates a dependency where the I-539 and I-765 cannot be approved until the underlying I-129 extension is approved.

-The 180-day automatic extension under 8 CFR § 274a.13(d)
+The 180-day automatic extension

 The automatic EAD extension rule originated in the 2016 DHS rulemaking and was expanded by a Temporary Final Rule in 2022 and a subsequent permanent rule in 2024.
 The baseline statutory framework is at 8 CFR § 274a.13(d): an EAD renewal applicant in certain categories receives automatic extension of their existing EAD for up to 180 days beyond its face expiration date, provided the renewal I-765 was properly filed before expiry and in the same category.

-• The applicant’s H-4 status has not expired — meaning an I-539 H-4 extension is either approved or still pending.
-If H-4 expires, the EAD auto-extension ends even if the I-765 is still pending.
+For the H-4 EAD (category c26) three conditions must all be true.
+The renewal I-765 was filed before the current EAD’s expiration date and is in the same eligibility category.
+The applicant’s H-4 status has not expired — meaning an I-539 H-4 extension is either approved or still pending; if H-4 expires, the EAD auto-extension ends even if the I-765 is still pending.
+And the applicant remains eligible under category c26 — most importantly, the H-1B principal still has an approved I-140 or a three-year AC21 extension in force.

 The second point is what makes H-4 EAD different from most c9 or c8 auto-extensions.
 Because the underlying status (H-4) must remain valid, H-4 EAD renewals generally require paired I-539 filings.
 The automatic extension for c26 terminates on the earliest of the end of the 180-day window, the adjudication of the I-765, or the expiration of the applicant’s H-4 I-94.